konduruvijaykumar/docker-samples/README.md

 # docker-samples
-This repository consists of Java Applications, Dockerfiles etc
+This repository consists of Java Applications, Dockerfiles etc. In this we use Docker Desktop.